cdpadilla42/chrisdpadilla.com/_posts/books2022.md

 **4,000 Weeks by Oliver Burkeman**

 A playful antidote to self-help that somehow still fits in the genre.
 A pretty humbling read about being satisfied with doing less and taming infinite ambitions.
 More on the philosophy of deciding on what's worth doing when you know you have limited time instead of trying to cram everything in.
-I may not have mastered the material, I still dabble, but the message helped quell the quite inner voice that's on The Search For Glory.
+I may not have mastered the material, I still dabble, but the message helped quell the inner voice that's admittedly frequently on The Search For Glory.

 <div className="clearfix">